 - The new lease rate is \$20 per square foot.
-Square footage of 1,384 equates to cost of \$27,680 per year. - There is an increase in rent of \$11,200 for the biennium over the current lease.
-Current lease expires October 31, 2001.
+Square footage of 1,384 equates to cost of \$27,680 per year. - There is an increase in rent of \$11,200 for the biennium over the current lease that expires October 31, 2001.
+Also, an additional biennial increase of \$11,000 will allow the agency to capitalize on the advanced technology available in the new building.

 - Adequate space and office layout will correct the deficiencies of unhealthy ventilation system.
-Security in the new offices will enable us to provide services in a controlled environment and reduce liability. - Private offices to conduct child protection case discussions will ensure confidentiality. - Proximity to other state agencies, legislative offices, and capitol administration will promote inter-agency partnerships as well as better serve our clients. - Agency would move to new state building late summer/early fall 2001.
+Security in the new offices will enable us to provide services in a controlled environment and reduce liability. - Private offices to conduct child protection case discussions will ensure confidentiality. - Proximity to other state agencies, legislative offices, and capitol administration will promote inter-agency partnerships as well as better serve our clients. - Agency would move to new location late summer/early fall 2001.